Icon-Newsletter-smaller

 Venus Zoleta

-But don’t be too surprised with the answer—which is a resounding yes.
-You can definitely apply for a credit card for low-income earners!
+But don’t be too surprised with the answer—which is a resounding no. You can definitely apply for a credit card for low-income earners!

 Since e-commerce and electronic payment methods are now a priority for boosting both financial and digital inclusion throughout the country,[1] banks in the Philippines now also offer credit cards for those with a low annual income.